coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle/README.md

 - Admin keep SUPER_ADMIN role (normal behavior)

 ### Configuration :
 - Create method : getMasterACLclass() on your sonata admin classes (only classes where you want to enabled the behavior).
-This methos must return a string off master entity ACL like :
+This method must return a string of master entity ACL like :

 ```php
 /*In Shop and Product admin classes*/